 You can use the Cluster Manager CLI to test a resource group.
 This test cycles through the resource tests for all of the resources defined for a resource group.
-Resource tests are performed only on nodes in the resource group's application failover domain.

 The Cluster Manager CLI uses the following syntax for the commands that test resource groups:

-'''

 cmgr> test resource_group A in cluster B [on node C node D ...]

-'''